KQM-git/TCL/docs/general-mechanics/miscellaneous-entries.md

 * Slimes that are in barrels or Frozen can blink.
 * Certain characters buffs and/or infusions are limited by a finite vertical range, while others showcase near unlimited vertical range.
 See this [Vault Entry](../evidence/general-mechanics/miscellaneous-entries.md#vertical-ranges-of-certain-abilities) for more information.
 * The birds inside the cages of The Chasm underground camps have some weird behavior.
 See this [Vault Entry](../evidence/general-mechanics/miscellaneous-entries.md#chasm-glitchy-bird) for more information.
-* Anemo units' Elemental Skills and Bursts activate Anemograna on cast.
+* Anemo units Elemental Skills and Bursts activate Anemograna on cast.
 This conversely applies to Cryo units with Mutated Anemograna.

 ## Canceling